Erasing Vs. Deleting: Are Your ‘Deleted’ Files Truly Gone?

 Secure data erasure uses methods to overwrite files and folders according to an industry standard, then verifies that the erasure has taken place successfully.

 In addition, for compliance purposes, verified data sanitization should be accompanied by a certificate of erasure noting exactly what was erased, when, by whom, and using what method.
-This provides proof to auditors and industry regulators that you are abiding by specified retention and data protection best practices and requirements.

 Data in active environments can also be erased automatically according to data management policies you set.